terminator1333/InformationRetrievalProj2025-26/README.md

 How to use (from scratch):
-- Create the inverted indexes, pageranks and pageviews
+- Create the inverted indexes, pagerank, pageviews and document lengths data
   - For Colab:
     - Upload search_backend.py, search_frontend.py, queries_train.py, run_frontend_in_colab.ipynb
     - Run run_frontent_in_colab.ipynb